Pink sapphire jewelry is making waves

 Pink Sapphire Price vs Diamond

-Based on smaller gemstones under a carat, a pink sapphire is 60 to 75 percent less expensive than a diamond , he said.
-And “ when you go larger, the difference will be higher, up to 90 percent ,” Mouzannar wrote.
-A 2-carat diamond costs about $15,000, compared with $1,000 for a 2-carat pink sapphire .
+Based on smaller gemstones under one carat, a pink sapphire is 60 to 75 percent cheaper than a diamond , he said.
+And " when you go larger, the difference will be higher and can be as high as 90 percent ," Mouzannar wrote.
+A 2-carat diamond costs about $15,000, compared to $1,000 for a 2-carat pink sapphire .

 For Christmas 2022, pink is omnipresent among jewelry

-There’s a $13,300 Boghossian necklace in 18-karat rose gold with an icicle pendant made of pink sapphires.
-There’s also Alison Lou’s heart-shaped pink sapphire earrings set with enamel, Anita Ko’s rose gold pink sapphire ring that wraps around a pinky finger, and Sydney Evan’s pink sapphire beaded bracelet.
+There's a $13,300 Boghossian 18-karat rose gold necklace with an icicle pendant made of pink sapphires.
+There are also Alison Lou's heart-shaped pink sapphire earrings set with enamel, Anita Ko's rose gold pink sapphire ring that wraps around a pinky finger, and Sydney Evan's pink sapphire beaded bracelet.

-And big stones are showing up.
-Case in point: the 23.89-carat cushion-cut pink sapphire at the center of Moussaieff’s bejeweled white gold pendant, which went on sale last month.
-It’s been five years since Alisa Moussaieff, the house’s president and owner, bought the stone from a dealer in Hong Kong.
-She waited until now to use it because “ people are asking for pink ,” she said.
+And big stones are appearing.
+Case in point: the 23.89-carat cushion-cut pink sapphire at the center of Moussaieff's jeweled white gold pendant, which went on sale last month.
+It's been five years since Alisa Moussaieff, the house's president and owner, bought the stone from a dealer in Hong Kong.
+She waited until now to use it because " people are asking for pink ," she said.

 For Maddison May Modupe-Ojo, 27, the pink hue reminds her of " the women's movements that are growing in all areas. "